 Lupus can happen to people of all age groups, and it is not a specific age problem.
 Lupus can be debilitating, and it’s important to understand the symptoms so you can get help if needed.

-Hashimoto’s Disease is also an autoimmune disease, but one that primarily targets the thyroid gland.
-Both diseases are on the rise, and there are several similarities between them.
+Hashimoto’s Disease is also an autoimmune disease that primarily targets the thyroid gland.
+Both diseases are on the rise, and they have several similarities.

 Hashimotos vs Lupus

-The difference between Hashimotos and Lupus is Hashimotos does not directly attack the heart and kidneys, but Lupus attacks the heart and the kidneys directly.
+The difference between Hashimotos and Lupus is that Hashimotos does not directly attack the heart and kidneys, but Lupus attacks the heart and kidneys.
 Goiter is present in Hashimotos, but Goiter is not present in Lupus.
 Patients with Hashimoto’s do not have any joint pain, but Patients with Lupus have joint pain.

 Hashimoto’s Disease is an autoimmune thyroid disorder that causes the immune system to attack healthy tissue in the thyroid gland.
 It can also lead to other problems throughout the body.